kineticadb/kinetica-airflow/README.md

 Successfully built airflow-provider-kinetica-1.0.0.tar.gz and airflow_provider_kinetica-1.0.0-py3-none-any.whl
 ```

 It will create a "wheel" distribution package and you can use this to install the provider.
+If you have an editable version of the provider from the above section you should uninstall it first.

 ```sh
 (airflow) [airflow-provider-kinetica]$ ls -1 ./dist